andreasiposova/andreasiposova.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey there!
-I am Andrea, a machine learning researcher with over 6 years of experience.
+I am Andrea, an AI researcher and data scientist with over 6 years of experience.

-In the last 4 years, my research focus has been on privacy-preserving machine learning and the security and safety of AI.
+In the last 4 years, my research focus has been on the security and safety of AI and privacy-preserving machine learning.
 I spend my time developing and conducting experiments to enhance model security and data confidentiality.
+Having lived in 4 countries, I’ve learned to adapt quickly and approach problems from different angles.
+I’m motivated by creating solutions that genuinely help people, and I see advancing data security and privacy as meaningful work that I want to keep driving forward.

-I’ve been lucky enough to work with some great teams along the way.
+Along the way, I’ve been lucky enough to work with some great teams.
 Most recently, I worked within the [Machine Learning and Data Management Group](https://www.sba-research.org/research/research-groups/mldm/) at [SBA Research](https://www.sba-research.org/), where I focused on addressing challenges in the domain of secure and privacy-preserving machine learning.
 My work encompassed exploring data anonymization techniques, intentional memorization in ML models, as well as the mitigation of training data exfiltration.
 I have also developed defense applications implemented in a federated learning platform for healthcare applications [FeatureCloud](https://www.featurecloud.eu), which offer protection against exfiltration risks, while maintaining model utility.